top of page

 • 15 February 1967: Family

 • 16 December 1967: Pink Floyd Fronted by the charismatic Syd Barrett, Pink Floyd went to become a cornerstone of psychedelic rock, rounded off the Ritz's phenomenal roster of later to become famous acts marking one of the high points in the venue's illustrious history.
+The Rare Breed were also on the bill featuring Geezer Butler and Ozzy Osbourne later of Black Sabbath.

 Other artists who performed at the Ritz Ballroom